 |State||Annual Mean Salary|

-Tools & Technologies Used by Shoe Machine Operators
+What Tools & Technology do Shoe Machine Operators Use?

 - Microsoft Excel